austint1121/Undiagnosed-ADHD-Identification/README.md

 For each model type, created a first simple model, and iterated from it, attempting to optimize the Recall and AUC scores.

-- **Recall** because I don’t want the model to be missing kids that may have, potentially, already been passed over/ignored by doctors.
-- AUC as a more general overview to how my model is doing

 # Results